Odquinteroc/Portfolio/README.md

 # Portfolio

-This portfolio is created to store all data analysis, data science and data engineer projects
+This portfolio is created to store all data analytics, data science, and data engineering projects.
+I also stored every software and language library I learned during my trip.
+I am a passionate student regarding the world of data.

 ## Pandas Analysis Project